Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 Crinacle’s graph

 The Sennheiser HD600 has long since been a staple in the audiophile diet, but it’s also great for mixing.
-For those who want to save a bit of money, the HD6XX is also great for mixing and dons a similar sound signature.
+For those who want to save a bit of money, the HD6XX is also great for mixing and bears a similar profile.

 The sound signature is almost completely neutral save for some mid-range emphasis around 3kHz, and it’s easy to listen to for hours while you’re working on a track because of the fantastic comfort level.